myxdvz/booktree/README.md

       * Check for rows where mamCount or audibleMatchCount is high (>3), if it is, just check if it picked the right match
     * Rows where isMatched = FALSE - there are many reasons why there won't be a match
       *  The book is NOT SOLD on Audible at all (or in your region)
-      *  The book/torrent has been deleted from MAM since you snatched it
+      *  The book/torrent has been deleted since you snatched it
       *  The ID3 metadata is empty or bad, e.g., Author/Narrator that's not comma delimited, bad title and series information
 4. If everything looks good, rerun booktree without the --dry-run parameter
 5. Recategorize/Set Location (in you client, e.g., Qbit), to where you have your "processed" files to optimize performance.
 It's ok if you don't, the script will add them to the list of files to be processed, but will skip processing them if they have already been processed before (cache check).